sourcey/spectacle/README.md

 ### Docker

-A basic Docker script is included that allows Spectacle to be run from the inside, not outside.
+[Docker](https://hub.docker.com/r/sourcey/spectacle/) images are included that allow Spectacle to be run from the inside.
 It's useful, for instance, in a Gitlab CI pipeline.
 Thanks @alexeiaguiar.

 How to use it: `docker run -it sourcey/spectacle /bin/sh`